4nd1m4n/coding-challange-1/README.md

 Only in the browser, no server required

 Requirements:
-Two players can play tic tac toe and the web app can handle the game rules The game displays who won The game offers the possibility to start a new game
+- [X] Two players can play tic tac toe and the web app can handle the game rules.
+- [X] The game displays who won
-No special multiplayer handling: Two players can play this game by just using the same input device (e.g. mouse) The focus lies on the code and not on the design.
+- [X] The game offers the possibility to start a new game No special multiplayer handling: Two players can play this game by just using the same input device (e.g. mouse)

+_To see it running_:
+- Open `react-ttt/index.html` in your browser (drag and drop)

+## Notes

+The focus lies on the code and not on the design.
 The webpage only needs to be functional It would be good if the code is accessible via some git repository.